ZekeBEME/configure-ad/README.md

 <img src="https://i.imgur.com/hNuARhr.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, we will create two Virtual Machines in Azure named DC-1 and Client-1.
 We will make sure the Domain Controller is using Windows Server as the image and Client-1 uses Windows 10.
-Take note of making sure the two VMs are hosted on the same network to communicate with each other.
+Check and make sure the two VMs are hosted on the same network to communicate with each other.
 </p>
 <br />